 Active vs. Passive Partners: How to Stop the Power Struggle

 At the beginning of the relationship, these polar-opposite folks are attracted to each other because of complementarity: the active partner appreciates the other’s calm and relaxed manner; the passive partner likes the other’s energy and risk-taking approach to life.
-It’s over time that what you liked most is now what drives you crazy.
+But over time, what you liked most now drives you crazy.
 The passive partner thinks the other person is always overreacting, seeing problems where there are none, moving way too fast, and needs to calm down and be less controlling, while the active partner sees the other as having her head in the sand, is being an irresponsible slacker, and resents having to do all the heavy lifting.

 How to break the pattern

 Unfortunately, this can go on forever or until the active partner gets fed up and burned out enough to leave, or the passive partner gets tired of the seeming drama, tension, and feeling perpetually picked on and controlled.
 The way out of this is creating a win-win situation that accounts for each’s personality, and this starts with rational problem-solving conversations.

 Conversation #1: See problems and step up

 The overall change that’s needed is that the more passive person needs to step up — take more responsibility, be more assertive, tackle issues that create anxiety rather than avoiding them — while the active person needs to step down — learning to calm themselves and not overreact, step back from being over-responsible, and allow the other person to handle situations in his own way.